About Us & Our Beliefs

 Blake became the Senior Pastor in April 2008.
 Before that, he and his wife, Emily, had served since 2005 as the Minister to Students here at Greensburg Baptist Church.
 Blake earned his Master of Divinity from Liberty University in 2012.
 In addition, Blake earned a Masters of Theology from Campbellsville University in 2007.
 Blake is currently pursuing a Doctor of Ministry from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 Blake’s passion is to see people transformed by the power of Jesus Christ and to see the church passionately pursuing the lost from Greensburg to the world.
 He and Emily have three sons and one daughter: River, Josiah, Judah and Pavy.

 Todd initially began serving on the staff at Greensburg Baptist Church on July 1, 2012.
 Todd was called into the Gospel Ministry in April 2012.
 Prior to Todd’s call to Ministry, he served for 35 years as a church musician for two other churches, and he routinely serves as an accompanist for community choral programs.
 In addition, Todd also served in the Deacon ministry while serving at a previous church.
 Todd has a degree in Accounting from Western Kentucky University and worked for 28 years in the banking industry.
 Todd began serving in a full-time capacity at Greensburg Baptist Church on January 1, 2013 – exactly one year from the day that he walked through the doors at GBC “thinking” that God had moved him here to be the pianist.
 Todd’s calling is proof that God still calls ordinary people to Ministry!
 Todd has a burning desire to disciple Christians to live and share their faith on a daily basis and to see lost people saved.
 Todd and his wife, Karen, have three children: Eli, Isaac, and Kali Hope.
-Todd earned a Master of Divinity in Pastoral Ministries from the Liberty University Baptist Theological Seminary in December 2016.
+Todd earned a Master of Divinity with a concentration in Pastoral Ministries from the Liberty University Baptist Theological Seminary in December 2016.

 Minister of Music